-4. Minutes of the Meeting held on 5th May 2017
+4. Minutes of the Meeting held on held on 8th May 2018

-Resolved - That the minutes of the previous meeting held on 5th May 2017 be approved as a correct record.
+Resolved - That the minutes of the previous meeting held on 28th June 2018 be approved as a correct record.

 5. Appeals Sub Committee Procedure for hearing a Transport Appeal